 University of Idaho

-The University of Idaho is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+University of Idaho is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

-College of Idaho is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+Lewis-Clark State College is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 University of Chicago